dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Art is not a handicraft, it is the transmission of feeling the artist has experienced.
+  It is not often that someone comes along who is a true friend and a good writer.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)